Percarina

 Percarina is a genus of ray-finned fish in the family Percidae found in eastern Europe.
-The genus is the only taxon in the monotypic subfamily Percarininae, which is characterised by having the first dorsal fin, having 9-11 spines and being widely separated from the second dorsal fin.
-They are thought to be closely related both to the perches of the genus Perca and to the ruffes of the genus Gymnocephalus.
+They are characterised by having the first dorsal fin, having 9–11 spines and being widely separated from the second dorsal fin.

+Previously, they were treated as the only taxon in the monotypic subfamily Percarininae, but they are now placed with the perches and ruffes in the Percinae.

 Species

 There are currently two recognised species in the genus: